 Hands should be slightly below the navel.
 The right hand is always above the left, symbolising method and wisdom.
 Not comfy?
 Sit on a small pillow or bolster to take some pressure off the hips.

-Your back should be straight, but relaxed to maintain a clear mind as the spine allows energy to flow freely.
+When learning how to meditate, your back should be straight, but relaxed to maintain a clear mind as the spine allows energy to flow freely.
 When we’re tired, we tend to slouch, and that interferes with this flow, so you should only begin meditating for short periods of time.
 Have your head tipped slightly forwards with your chin tucked in and your eyes downcast.
 You will find that this keeps you mentally calm and ensures your spine is straight.

 Your eyes should be neither open nor completely closed.
 Have them half open and keep your gaze down the line of your nose.
 If you keep your eyes open completely you will be distracted, but if they are completely closed you will find your thoughts wandering to other things – or you may fall asleep!
 Try to not focus on any one particular object but rather let your eyes feel as if they are glazing over and see everything and nothing at the same time